prakharsr/audiobook-creator/README.md

 - **Multi-Format Input Support**: Converts books from various formats (EPUB, PDF, etc.) into plain text.
 - **Multi-Format Output Support**: Supports various output formats: AAC, M4A, MP3, WAV, OPUS, FLAC, PCM, M4B.
 - **Docker Support**: Use pre-built docker images/ build using docker compose to save time and for a smooth user experience.
-- **Text Cleaning**: Ensures the book text is well-formatted and readable.
+- **Emotion Tags Addition**: Emotion tags which are supported in Orpheus TTS can be added to the book's text intelligently using an LLM to enhance character voice expression.
-- **Character Identification**: Identifies characters and infers their attributes (gender, age) using advanced NLP techniques.
+- **Character Identification**: Identifies characters and infers their attributes (gender, age) using advanced NLP techniques and LLMs.
 - **Customizable Audiobook Narration**: Supports single-voice or multi-voice narration with narrator gender preference for enhanced listening experiences.
 - **Progress Tracking**: Includes progress bars and execution time measurements for efficient monitoring.
 - **Open Source**: Licensed under GPL v3.